Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles

 \authors{Bin Cai, Hanlin Li, Yifan Wu, and Xin Tao}

 \correspondingauthor{X. Tao}{xtao@ustc.edu.cn}

-\begin{keypoints} \item The effects of filed line curvature scattering on particles are investigated by test particle simulations and compared with the analytic model results. \item The global diffusion coefficients and decay time distribution of electrons and protons are calculated in a realistic magnetic model under different geomagnetic activity conditions. \item The apparent influence region by curvature scattering outside about 7$Re$ for electrons and reaching 5$Re$ for protons whose decay time is less than 10 hours at midnight at $Kp$ above 4. \end{keypoints}
+\begin{keypoints} \item The effects of field line curvature scattering on particles are investigated by test particle simulations and compared with theories. \item The decay time distributions of electrons and protons are calculated in T89 field model under different geomagnetic levels. \item The effects of field line curvature scattering can be significant near $6\,R_\text{E}$ for MeV electrons and hundreds keV protons. \end{keypoints}